TBMCPlugins/Chroma-Chat/README.md

 Be careful and make sure you do /u admin save before you reload the plugin.
 You need to confirm your action (/u admin confirm) to make sure no setting is lost.

 If you want to edit a file, you need to do /u admin save, then edit the file you want, then do /u admin reload.

-#### Getting the last error (/u admin getlasterror)
-This command's sole purpose is to give me (or any admins, if they want) some information about the errors and if they even happened.
-It's not fully tested, so a full stack trace might be needed if the plugin breaks.

 #### Setting the flair by hand (/u admin setflair)
 This allows you to set any flair you want to any player.
 This will override the automatic flairs, though it's not recommended to do so.
 However, the player can reset the automatic flair at any time (see /u accept).